 If it doesn’t detect your phone automatically the preferences dialog will allow you to specify a different port that it can try.
-Aside from that you can also set it up to pop up a window for new messages (arriving through your mobile phone) and play a sound when that happens too.
+Aside from that you can also set it up to pop up a window along with a notification sound when you receive a new message on your phone.

-Sending message is as straight forward as opening a “send message” dialog from menu, typing the number of a recipient and the text of your message and clicking send.
-The down side here is that you would probably still have to look up the number of the recipient in your mobile phone, unless you remember it by yourself.
+Sending message is as straightforward as opening a “send message” dialog from the menu, typing the number of a recipient and the text of your message, and clicking send.
+The down side here is that you would probably still have to look up the number of the recipient in your mobile phone, unless you have it memorized.

-When started for the first time it will launch a “phone wizard” capable of auto-detecting your phone.
-In my case it detected the exact brand and model of the phone.
+When started for the first time it will launch a “phone wizard” capable of auto-detecting your phone, at least if it is supported.
 Then the “phone” menu allows you to connect to it and synchronize time.
 The fun part is the “retrieve” menu which allows you to, one by one, retrieve contacts from both your SIM card and phone memory, your calls log (including outgoing, missed and received calls), all messages and even todos and calendar.

-It will put all of this content into the right places of your phone tree displayed in the program so you can easily surf through and manage it.
-One thing I have to say though is that some messages may appear jumbled and many phone numbers might not contain the name of the person whose number it is.
-Your mileage may vary though, as this may very well depend on your phone.
+It will put all of this content into the right places of your phone tree displayed in the program so you can easily browse and manage it.
+Some messages may appear jumbled and many phone numbers might not contain the name of the person whose number it is.
+Your mileage may vary, and this might depend on which phone you have.